 Advertisement

-Why Supermax Prisons Exist
+Why Super Maximum Security Prisons Exist

 There are roughly 2 million people in prison or jail in the United States at any given time.

-According to the U.S. Bureau of Prisons, a small segment of that population poses significant challenges to wardens, guards and other corrections workers.
-The difficulty of controlling those individuals, described as "the most dangerous, recalcitrant, aggressive, and antagonistic inmates in a prison system," drove the design and construction of increasingly secure facilities.
+According to the U.S. Bureau of Prisons, a small segment of that population poses significant challenges to wardens, prison guards and other corrections workers.
+The difficulty of controlling those individuals, described as "the most dangerous, recalcitrant, aggressive and antagonistic inmates in a prison system," drove the design and construction of increasingly secure facilities.

 Advertisement

-The first "Super Maximum-Security" prisons were built in the 1980s, and there are now more than 30 so-called Supermax prisons in the United States.
+The first "Super Maximum-Security" prisons were built in the 1980s, and there are now more than 30 so-called Supermax facilities in the United States.
 ADX, the only Supermax for federal prisoners, was built in 1994.

-"The explicit rationale [for Supermax prisons] is that there are people who are so dangerous they have to be removed from the general prison population, and by removing them, everybody else would be better off," says Reiter.
+"The explicit rationale [for Supermax penitentiaries] is that there are people who are so dangerous they have to be removed from the general prison population, and by removing them, everybody else would be better off," says Reiter.
 "Theoretically there would be less violence and you could deter gang behavior by locking people away in these really harsh and restrictive conditions."

 But Reiter says that there's little evidence to support the rationale that near-total solitary confinement is an effective way to address prison violence.
 On the flip side, there's mounting evidence that long-term solitary confinement is akin to psychological torture and increases the risks of certain types of violence, particularly self-harm and suicide.